FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

 The Satellite1 HAT has two ports for optionally mounting either the LD2410 or LD2450 mmWave human presence detecting radar sensors.
 These sensors have different possibilities, and suit different needs.
-Depending on the sensor your choose you must flash the appropriate firmware to the Satellite1 using a USB-C cable.
+Depending on the sensor you choose you must flash the appropriate firmware to the Satellite1 using a USB-C cable.

 [Flash your appropriate mmWave firmware](satellite1-flash-via-usb-c.md#re-flashing-your-satellite1-via-a-usb-c-cablef){ .md-button .md-button--primary }